DRNadler/MMC5983MA_CompassTest/README.md

 Qwiic MMC5983A board using an Adafruit MCP2221 USB-to-Qwiic adapter.
 Included is the MMC5983A C++ device driver I wrote.

-# The datasheet has a number of issues:
+# MMC5983MA datasheet (MEMSIC MMC5983MA Rev A -- Formal release date: 4/3/2019) problems:
-Datasheet Questions (MEMSIC MMC5983MA Rev A -- Formal release date: 4/3/2019) The datasheet is seriously unclear on a number of points, and sometimes conflicts with MEMSIC's sample code.
+The datasheet is seriously unclear on a number of points, and sometimes conflicts with MEMSIC's sample code.
 Unfortunately, I've had great difficulty getting sensible answers from MEMSIC technical support.